-2. Checking in.
+2. Check in.
 When you first arrive at the casino head straight to the poker room and check in with guest services.
-If there is still a large wait list you may be offered a pager that will beep when your seat is available.
+If there's still a large wait list you may be offered a pager that will beep when your seat is available.

-This is a good idea if you are going to be wandering around checking out all the action.
+This is a good idea if you'll be wandering around checking out all the action.
 Now is the time to ask any questions you may have about buy-ins and things like that.

-3. Avoid the trap of casino pit games.
-I figured this needed a section of its own.
+3. Avoid the Trap of Casino Pit Games.
+This needs a section of its own.
 You are a poker player and poker players are above playing -EV games.
-So don't waste your time or money.
+So don't waste your time or money!

 You can stick around the poker room and watch TV or read some poker magazines to kill the time.
 Whatever you do, don't put your buy-in down on one hand of blackjack!

-5. Get your own chips.
+5. Get Your Own Chips.
 To save time you can go to the cage yourself and get your chips.
 You may choose to wait until you are at the table and then give your money to the dealer or a chip runner but it will just take longer.
-So while you are waiting just get your chips from the cage yourself.
+So while you're waiting, just get your chips from the cage yourself.

-7. Listen for your name.
+7. Listen for Your Name.
 Your name will most likely be called over a PA system.
-So if you do not have a pager, keep an ear out.
+So if you don't have a pager, keep an ear out.
 If you miss your name getting called you'll be taken off the list.
 So make sure you listen!